Fawaz-png/landingPage/README.md

 # landingPage
-The Odin Project Landing Page Exercise
+The Odin Project Landing Page Exercise using html and css only